-Lake City Drug Possession Lawyer
+Lake City Drug Possession Attorneys

 Drug possession charges are some of the most common in Lake City, and throughout the state of Florida.
 While this offense is not considered as serious as other drug offenses, such as trafficking or manufacturing, there are still very serious penalties for those convicted.
 The prosecution for the state is known to become overzealous when fighting these charges, and they often try to upgrade it to the more serious offense of possession with intent to sell.
-To fight these charges, and to give you the best chance of retaining your freedom, it is important to speak to a Lake City drug possession lawyer.
+To fight these charges, and to give you the best chance of retaining your freedom, it is important to speak to a Lake City drug possession attorney.

 Drug Possession vs. Possession with Intent to Sell